Zergiv/FTBQuest-Translator/README.md

 minecraft_root_folder/config/ftbquests/quests/lang/
 ```

 These files are extremely sensitive - even a small formatting error can break the entire quest book.
-This script uses AI-powered translation with built-in validation to ensure **100% file integrity** while translating approximately **80-90%** of the content automatically.
+This script uses AI-powered translation with built-in validation to help translate the content while trying to maintain file integrity.

-### Why This Tool?

-- ✅ Handles 6000+ line files automatically
-- ✅ Preserves Minecraft color codes (`&a`, `&e`, etc.)
-- ✅ Maintains JSON structure and arrays
-- ✅ Validates every translation
-- ✅ Safe fallback to original text on errors
-- ✅ Batch processing with progress tracking

 ## ✨ Features